vinaychetnani/MNIST-dataset-classification-using-Deep-Learning/README.md

+NUERAL NETWORK FROM SCRATCH FOR MNIST digit classificaion

 1. All the train_images, train_labels, _test_images and all the weights should be in the same folder for the code to run.